 1. Sea lice

 Local authorities at beaches in Florida use purple flags to alert swimmers about sea lice, but because sea lice float with the tides, one beach might experience an outbreak while another remains unaffected.
-It’s also hard to know where sea lice strike because state agencies don’t track them.

 People who think they’ve encountered sea lice should: